1. Which among Puppet, Chef, SaltStack, and Ansible is the best Configuration Management (CM) tool? Why?

 20. What is the importance of buffer in Amazon Web Services?

-A buffer will synchronize different components and makes the arrangement additional elastic to a burst of load or traffic.
+Answer: A buffer will synchronize different components and makes the arrangement additional elastic to a burst of load or traffic.
 The components are prone to work in an unstable way of receiving and processing the requests.
-The buffer creates the equilibrium linking various apparatus and crafts them effort at the identical rate to supply more rapid services. (devops interview questions and answers pdf)
+The buffer creates the equilibrium linking various apparatus and crafts them effort at the identical rate to supply more rapid services.
+(DevOps interview questions and answers pdf)

 21. Which automation gears can help with spinup services?